 Elon Musk has proposed launching AI datacenters into orbit, powered by solar arrays.
 He claims space will become the cheapest location for AI compute within 30-36 months.12 The physics of orbital solar are sound—roughly 5× the energy capture of terrestrial panels12 with no weather, no night cycle (in sun-synchronous orbits), and radiative cooling is at least plausible.

-But a complete thermodynamic accounting reveals a structural constraint that the economic framing obscures: the plan has an extremely high dependence on Earth's electrical grid.
-Manufacturing the panels alone consumes grid electricity on the same order of magnitude as the orbital array's annual output—and none of that grid energy is ever returned to Earth.
+But if you do a complete thermodynamic accounting, a structural constraint emerges: the plan requires an enormous amount of Earth's electrical grid just to get off the ground.
+Manufacturing the panels alone consumes grid electricity on the same order of magnitude as the orbital array's annual output, and none of that energy ever comes back.

-This analysis computes the total energy investment required to place one Starship payload of solar panels into orbit and expresses it as a fraction of the array's annual orbital energy output.
-It does not include any grid capacity for terrestrial AI datacenters—the gigawatts xAI and others are already racing to build on the ground.
+This page works through the total energy investment to get one Starship payload of solar panels into orbit, expressed as a fraction of what the array generates per year.
+It doesn't include any grid capacity for terrestrial AI datacenters (the gigawatts xAI and others are already racing to build on the ground).
 That demand is additive to everything below.

-Every number on this page is derived from the assumptions below—change them and watch the entire analysis recalculate.
+Every number below is derived from the assumptions panel.
+Change them and the entire analysis recalculates.

 SpaceX's Starship delivers 100 tonnes to low Earth orbit.
 At 100 W/kg, one launch places 10 MW of solar generating capacity into orbit.